Eligibility

 What disqualifies you from egg donation?

-Age outside range, high BMI, smoking/nicotine, certain genetic or reproductive conditions, irregular cycles, or not passing screening.
+Age outside range, high BMI, smoking or nicotine use, certain genetic or reproductive conditions, irregular cycles, or not passing screening.